 Based on initial review, most commentators agreed that the exemption limit must be increased and subsequently tied to real wages, or to a similar price index (e.g., Consumer Price Index).

 The DOL will continue to evaluate proposed changes and it is anticipated that it will make its recommendations in early 2019.

-If you have any questions about how changes to the overtime exemption will affect your wages, or any other wage and hour concern, please contact the experienced Georgia wage and hour attorneys at Buckley Beal, LLP for an immediate consultation.
+If you have any questions about how changes to the overtime exemption will affect your wages, or any other wage and hour concern, please contact the experienced Georgia wage and hour attorneys at Buckley Beal LLP for an immediate case evaluation.